 Sales revenue is the income received by a company from its sales of goods or the provision of services.
 In accounting, the terms “sales” and “revenue” can be, and often are, used interchangeably to mean the same thing.
 It is important to note that revenue does not necessarily mean cash received.
 A portion of sales revenue may be paid in cash and a portion may be paid on credit, through such means as accounts receivables.

-Gross revenue, on the other hand, does not include these deductions.
-The gross revenue presentation will have the deductions listed below gross revenue, and a subtotal for net revenue below that.
+Most companies simply report net revenue.
+However, if gross revenue is shown it will have the contra-revenue deductions listed below gross revenue, and a subtotal for net revenue below that.

 Sales Revenue and the Income Statement

 The very first line of the income statement is sales revenue.
 This is important for two reasons.
 First, it marks the starting point for arriving at net income.
 From revenue, cost of goods sold is deducted to find gross profit.
 Depreciation and SG&A expenses are deducted from gross profit to find the operating margin, also known as EBIT.
 EBIT less interest expense is pre-tax income, and pre-tax income minus taxes is net income.

 Secondly, as the first item on the income statement, sales revenue is an important line item in the top-down approach of forecasting the income statement (and also why revenue is often known as the “top line”).
 The historic trend of revenue is analyzed, and revenue for future periods is forecasted.
 All expenses below sales revenue are often found expressed as a percentage of that revenue.
 As the first item listed on a financial statement, it becomes the pivot or anchor from which other line items are proportional to.